mhostetter/galois/docs/getting-started.rst

 ---------------------------------

 The display representation of finite field elements can be set to either the integer (`"int"`), polynomial (`"poly"`), or power (`"power"`) representation.
-The default representation is the integer representation, since that is natural when working with integer NumPy arrays.
+The default representation is the integer representation since that is natural when working with integer NumPy arrays.

 Set the display mode by passing the `display` keyword argument to :func:`galois.GF` or by calling the :func:`galois.FieldClass.display` method.
-Choose whichever is most convenient for you.
+Choose whichever element representation is most convenient for you.

 .. ipython:: python